+Objective 11.02B:

-Objective 11.02B: Hernando County shall limit public investment in infrastructure in the CHHA and particularly in the V-Zone Flood Insurance Rate Map (FIRM) category as designated by the Federal Emergency Management Agency (FEMA).
+Hernando County shall limit public investment in infrastructure in the CHHA and particularly in the V-Zone Flood Insurance Rate Map (FIRM) category as designated by the Federal Emergency Management Agency (FEMA).
 Public investment shall generally be limited to recreational and public access improvements, maintenance of existing infrastructure or upgrading of infrastructure where an environmental or service benefit exists.

+Strategy 11.02B(1): Hernando County shall maintain an inventory of existing public infrastructure within the Coastal High Hazard Area (CHHA). develop a program to relocate or retrofit such facilities where necessary, and limit public expenditures in the CHHA or flood prone areas.

+Strategy 11.02B(2): New infrastructure shall not be constructed to support new development in floodplains, flood prone areas and coastal high hazard areas, except as specifically provided for in this Plan.

+Strategy 11.02B(3): New County-funded public recreational facilities built in the Vand implemented with the goals of centralization in order to retire wells and septic tanks, to locate treatment facilities outside the Coastal Zone, correct current deficiencies, reduce infiltration, serve existing communities, and to steer future population concentrations away from Coastal High Hazard Areas as defined in this Plan.

-- Strategy 11.02B(1): Hernando County shall maintain an inventory of existing public infrastructure within the Coastal High Hazard Area (CHHA) and develop a program to relocate or retrofit such facilities where necessary. - Strategy 11.02B(2): New infrastructure shall not be constructed to support new development in floodplains, flood prone areas and coastal high hazard areas, except as specifically provided for in this Plan. - Strategy 11.02B(3): New County-funded public recreational facilities built in the V-Zone shall be restricted to recreational uses with minimal potential for structural loss or damage, such as, but not limited to open space parks and boardwalks, picnic areas, athletic fields, swimming areas, and boat ramps. - Strategy 11.02B(4): New and replacement water and sewer facilities will be planned and implemented with the goals of centralization in order to retire wells and septic tanks, and to locate treatment facilities outside the Coastal Zone. - Strategy 11.02B(5): Public and private landfills of any kind are prohibited within the Coastal Zone.
+Zone shall be restricted to recreational uses with minimal potential for structural loss or damage, such as, but not limited to open space parks and boardwalks, picnic areas, athletic fields, swimming areas, and boat ramps.

+Strategy 11.02B(4): New and replacement water and sewer facilities will be planned

+Strategy 11.02B(5): Public and private landfills of any kind are prohibited within the improvements, erosion control, and the use of sustainable flood management techniques such as pervious pavement, protection of natural areas and bioswales or other low impact development

+Coastal Zone.

+Strategy 11.02B(6): Continue to upgrade stormwater infrastructure through drainage

+(LID) techniques.